Hamm's Eastside Complex

 Housing that is defined as affordable has a mix of units where the rent structure is based on the Area Median Income (AMI).
 The proposed housing in this development will have rents that are targeted at households with income that are 30%, 50% and 60% of AMI.

 The current metro AMI is $124,200 annually for a family of four.
 The median income for Saint Paul, in 2023, was $73,055, for a family of four.
 60% AMI for the metro is $74,500.
 This means that the median income in Saint Paul is just slightly under the qualifying 60% AMI.
-This housing development will benefit the current residents of Saint Paul, specifically our East Side Community.
+This housing development will significantly benefit the current residents of Saint Paul, especially our East Side Community.

 Transit and Parking